z-adams/Tutorials/Pointers/pointers.md

 Pointers are notorious for being confusing.
 What do they really do?

-The reason most people find pointers confusing is that few people have a rigorous understanding of how a program is represented in memory.
+The reason most people find pointers confusing is that few have a rigorous understanding of how a program is represented in memory.
 This is unsurprising, since few languages or applications of programming explicitly demand such an understanding, but pointers are one of the times where this